You just poured everything you had into an epic piece of content.

 Take advantage of that by enlisting coworkers to help you promote new posts.

-At Mention, the whole marketing team uses Twitter and LinkedIn professionally in some capacity.
-(Meaning, they’re mostly serious and I tweet about TV 5,000 times per week :X)
+At Mention, pretty much the whole marketing team uses Twitter and LinkedIn professionally in some capacity.
+(Meaning, they’re mostly serious and professional, and there’s me tweeting about TV 5,000 times per week :X)